Skip to main content

 28 mentions Positive Neutral Negative

-The graphics in the game have received mixed reviews, with some players praising the beautiful visuals and aesthetics, while others noted inconsistencies in character design and realism.
-Many appreciate the game's ability to create an immersive experience without relying on high-end graphics, though some feel that certain elements, like character proportions, detract from the overall quality.
-Overall, the graphics are generally considered good for an indie title, with a score around 7/10, highlighting both strengths and areas for improvement.
+The graphics in the game have received mixed reviews, with some players praising the beautiful visuals and immersive aesthetics, while others noted inconsistencies in character design and realism.
+Many appreciated the artistic direction and lighting, though some felt that certain elements, like character proportions, detracted from the overall experience.
+Overall, the graphics are generally considered a strong point, especially for an indie title, but there are areas for improvement.

 • “The game feels more advanced than its predecessor in all regards: storyline is more developed, graphics use fewer objects yet at the same time they manage to look fantastic, and music is again excellent.”